 In my thinking, Tramps would be considered a modern-day homeless person.

 Wikipedia says… Tramp means “walk with Heavy Foot”

-That would explain a lot about Tramps because they were known for rail hopping and they did a lot of walking.
+That would explain a lot about Tramps, they were known for rail hopping and, and did an awful lot of walking.

-I tend to think it is very possible, that in America these people riding the rails to someplace, anyplace, did indeed, do some of these carvings.
-Why would you think they didn’t?
-They had the means and certainly the time to make these pieces of art, and especially during the thirties, there were a lot of talented and unemployed people roaming the country.
+I tend to think in America these people riding the rails to someplace, anyplace, did indeed, do some of these artistic carvings.
+And why would you think they didn’t?
+They had the means, certainly the time to make these pieces of art, and especially during the thirties, there were a lot of talented and unemployed people roaming the country.